 Constantly trying to appease a lover’s insecurity (girlfriend, boyfriend, husband, or wife) only strengthens it.
-As it gets worst, more and more appeasing is required to quiet it.
+As it gets worse, more and more pacifying is required to quiet it.
 Finally, the person who is doing the appeasing will only grow more and more frustrated.

 Examples of a Lover’s Insecurity

 - Says “I love you” at the end of “every” contact.

 - Goes with them to every place and event that they request.

 - Spends a certain number of hours with them per day.

 - Only socializes with certain people and only for a particular duration.

 - Sends them a certain number of text or email messages per day.

 - Calls them a certain number of times per day.

 - Gives them a certain number of gifts, and at a particular value.